XiaoYue-Kun/XiaoYue-Kun/README.md

 Currently a senior high school student on campus.

-- 🌱 Learning Python & Java
+- 🌱 Python & Java
-- 📖 Want to learn CV
+- 📖 Want to learn AI Infra
 - 🎮 Fan of PC games & AK
-- 🎶 Listen to Chinese virtual singers & Japanese singers
+- 🎶 Listen to Chinese virtual singers & JPOP
 - 📺 Fan of ACGN (particularly Anime and LN)

 Hope I can keep moving forward and strive for fine, purse for perfection!